google/gsocguides/pages/mentor/28-additional_resources.md

 **Contact your Organization Administrator**: He or she can help you figure out what to do next or contact Google for more help.

 **Talk to Google's Program Administrators**: They have plenty of experience with all the corner cases and strange issues that can arise during GSoC.
 Email gsoc-support@google.com for help.
-You can also chat with Program Administrators on IRC during posted Office Hours as indicated on the Program website contact page.